CDTDigital/ADPQ/README.md

     Katherine Rasmussen -  Visual Designer, Usability Tester Edward Teeple - Security Engineer

-C.Agile Six included end-users from the inception of our prototype (see tests here  https://drive.google.com/drive/folders/0Bx_pTPgzhPf7Q2xocnpSMWF5Tzg?usp=sharing).
+C. Agile Six included end-users from the inception of our prototype (see tests here  https://drive.google.com/drive/folders/0Bx_pTPgzhPf7Q2xocnpSMWF5Tzg?usp=sharing).

 Our approach was as follows:

 1. Hear Phase: We collected a sample pool of nine users (volunteers) who had no roles in our project.
 We performed a usability study workshop where we had open discussions about the app and their expectations as documented in our Empathy Map.
 The workshop and map focused on what the user sees, hears, thinks, says and does.
 Then we used this information to consider the pains and gains involved in engagement with such apps in order to maximize the value to the end user in the design.
 2. Create Phase:  After listing to our users we created user personas [Personas](ADPQ/artifacts/Front End Design/Personas.pdf), which we felt reflected a fair segmentation of our users.
 We then chose 3 users to represent these profiles during prototyping, design and user testing (we acknowledge that this pool is small and intentionally abbreviated for this prototype).
 With these personas and empathy map in hand, we met as a team to whiteboard the application flow [Sketch](ADPQ/artifacts/Front End Design/sketch_design.JPG).
 Based on this experience we were ready to build our prototype.
-Sketches came first and then wireframes [AdminUser Wireframe](ADPQ/artifacts/Front End Design/AdminUser.pdf) [UI Options](ADPQ/artifacts/Front End Design/Comparison_selections_UI_Chosen_Options.pdf) [Mobile View](ADPQ/artifacts/Front End Design/Product_Comparison_mobile_sidescroll_indication.jpg) [Other UI Options] (ADPQ/artifacts/Front End Design/Comparison_selections_UIoptions.pdf).
+Sketches came first and then wireframes [AdminUser Wireframe](ADPQ/artifacts/Front End Design/AdminUser.pdf) [UI Options](ADPQ/artifacts/Front End Design/Comparison_selections_UI_Chosen_Options.pdf) [Mobile View](ADPQ/artifacts/Front End Design/Product_Comparison_mobile_sidescroll_indication.jpg) [Other UI Options](ADPQ/artifacts/Front End Design/Comparison_selections_UIoptions.pdf).
 3. Deliver Phase - If we were to proceed with this application, we would enter our 3rd phase of HCD which would include frequently adding new features in similar fashion (expose to small subset of users, analyze, slowly roll out).
 We never stop soliciting feedback from users, never stop improving the User Experience and we update journey maps with the users as they evolve.

 Future Backlog - The following link shows the trello board we used as both a product and sprint backlog:  https://trello.com/b/9KZxufUT/adpq-prototype